Clean-room design

 Clean-room design (also known as the Chinese wall technique) is the method of copying a design by reverse engineering and then recreating it without infringing any of the copyrights associated with the original design.
 Clean-room design is useful as a defense against copyright infringement because it relies on independent creation.
 However, because independent invention is not a defense against patents, clean-room designs typically cannot be used to circumvent patent restrictions.

 The term implies that the design team works in an environment that is "clean" or demonstrably uncontaminated by any knowledge of the proprietary techniques used by the competitor.

 Typically, a clean-room design is done by having someone examine the system to be reimplemented and having this person write a specification.
 This specification is then reviewed by a lawyer to ensure that no copyrighted material is included.
 The specification is then implemented by a team with no connection to the original examiners.

 Examples

-Phoenix Technologies sold its clean-room implementation of the IBM-compatible BIOS to various PC clone manufacturers.
-American Megatrends also sold its clean-room implementation of the IBM-compatible BIOS to various PC clone manufacturers.
+Phoenix Technologies and American Megatrends both sold their clean-room implementation of the IBM-compatible BIOS to various PC clone manufacturers.